 A CASA Volunteer is a trained community volunteer appointed by a Family Court Judge to speak for the best interests of an abused and/or neglected child.
 A CASA works as an official part of the judicial proceedings, working alongside attorneys and social workers, making recommendations in the regards to services, placement, visitation, reunification, and permanency.

 By handling only one to two cases at a time, the CASA has the time to thoroughly explore the history and circumstances of each assigned case.
 Volunteers get to know the child by talking with everyone in that child’s life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers and others.
 They use the information they gather to inform the judge and others of the child’s needs and what the best permanent home would be.

-Commit to the CASA program, dedicating approximately 10 - 15 hours a month, until your first case is closed (a year and a half, on average)
+The National CASA Association requires volunteers to: Be at least 21 years old Successfully complete a screening interview and background checks Complete an initial training program and yearly ongoing training requirements Take an oath of confidentiality Be available for court appearances (with advanced notice) Commit to the CASA program, dedicating approximately 10 - 15 hours a month, until your first case is closed (a year and a half, on average)

 No additional volunteer opportunities at this time.

 CASA by the Lakes is a 501(c)3, non-profit organization that recruits, trains, and supports quality volunteers whose mission is to advocate for the timely and safe placement of abused and neglected children, speaking for the best interest of children in court, and offering encouragement, stability, and hope during a complex and critical time in the lives of these children.